msfjarvis/custom-nixpkgs/README.md

 - [jetbrains-mono-nerdfonts] : Packaging of the [nerd-fonts] variant of [JetBrains' JetBrains Mono] typeface
 - [lychee] : Packaging of [lychee], may be slightly out of date as I don't use it actively
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
+- [rust-script]: Command-line tool to run Rust "scripts" which can make use of crates.

 [pidcat]: https://msfjarvis.dev/g/pidcat
 [JakeWharton's pidcat]: https://github.com/JakeWharton/pidcat